mre/endler.dev/content/2022/zerocal/index.md

 ## Show, don’t tell

-That night I went home and built a website that would build a calendar event from `GET` parameters.
+That night I went home and built a website that would create a calendar entry from `GET` parameters.

 It allows you to create a calendar event from the convenience of your command line: